Ryo-Seah/orin_stress_test/stress_training/README.md

-# Stress Detection Training Pipeline for BOLD Dataset
+# VAD Prediction Training Pipeline for BOLD Dataset

-This directory contains a complete training pipeline for stress detection using the BOLD dataset and lightweight neural networks optimized for the Jetson Orin Nano.
+This directory contains a complete training pipeline for VAD (Valence, Arousal, Dominance) prediction using the BOLD dataset and lightweight neural networks optimized for the Jetson Orin Nano.

 ## 🎯 Overview

-The pipeline trains temporal models (GRU, TCN, LSTM, or Hybrid) to predict stress levels from human pose sequences.
+The pipeline trains temporal models (GRU, TCN, LSTM, or Hybrid) to predict VAD emotional dimensions from human pose sequences.
 The models are designed to be lightweight and efficient for real-time deployment on edge devices.

 ## 📁 File Structure